Darius Žutautas

 Darius Žutautas (born 30 September 1978) is a Lithuanian former professional footballer.
 A defender, he stands 1.91 m tall and weighs 87 kg.

 Career

-Žutautas is an active member of the Lithuanian national team.
-He has previously played for Banga Gargždai, Žalgiris Vilnius, FK Panerys Vilnius, Swit Nowy Dwor, Dinamo Moscow, Kaunas before leaving for Russia in 2005 and joining Alania Vladikavkaz.
-After the club was relegated to a lower league, Žutautas returned to Lithuania and signed a contract with Atlantas Klaipėda until July 2006.
-Later, after having an unsuccessful short spell at Tavriya Simferopol, he resigned with Atlantas until the end of the season.
-In 2010 the defender played for Platanias F.C. in Greek Gamma Ethniki (Third Division).
+Žutautas was an active member of the Lithuanian national team.
+He has previously played for Banga Gargždai, Žalgiris, Panerys Vilnius, Świt Nowy Dwór Mazowiecki, Dinamo Moscow, Kaunas and Alania Vladikavkaz.
+After Alania suffered relegation, Žutautas returned to Lithuania and signed a contract with Atlantas Klaipėda until July 2006.
+In 2010, he moved to Platanias in Greek Gamma Ethniki (Third Division).

 He joined Bergsøy IL in 2011, a Norwegian third division team.

 Coaching

 He also trains Bergsøy G16, which he really enjoys.

 Personal life

 His older brother Giedrius Žutautas was also a professional footballer.